 (2) The Act relating to Universities and University Colleges Section 3-9 fourth paragraph sets out a special deadline for announcing grades of six weeks for master’s theses, dissertations or similar written works with a scope of at least 10 credits.

 Chapter 5 – Cheating

-Cheating is a serious breach of trust in relation to NHH, fellow students and society in general.
-NHH therefore responds strongly to all forms of cheating in connection with assignments, course approval and assessments that form part of courses at NHH.
+(1) Cheating is a serious breach of trust in relation to NHH, fellow students and society in general.
+NHH therefore responds strongly to all forms of cheating when conducting courses and assessments at NHH.

-j) dishonest acts or circumstances aimed at giving a candidate an unfair advantage in connection with meeting conditions for course approval or in connection with assessment
+- dishonest acts or circumstances aimed at giving a candidate an unfair advantage in connection with meeting conditions for compulsory activities (work requirements) or in connection with assessment

 The criterion of liability and sanctions imposed in the event of cheating follow from the Act relating to Universities and University Colleges Sections 4-7 (annulment) and 4-8 (exclusion).